The ever-expanding indoor water parks in the Wisconsin Dells have so many rides and slides, it's hard to know which one to pick.

 Best features: long slides, loft area for lounging, wave pool, deals.

 This is the only resort off the strip, on the bluffs of the Wisconsin River.
 It has an 80,000-square-foot indoor water park that includes a lazy river, raft slides, mat race, tipping bucket and coaster.

 Best features: Fly'n Mayan roller coaster (good if you don't like to get wet, bad if you don't like bumps).

-The resort has a variety of lodgings, including new condos and villas.
+The resort has a variety of lodgings, including condos and villas.

 Other resorts with indoor water parks

-The Wisconsin Dells Visitor & Convention Bureau lists all of the indoor water parks,
+The Wisconsin Dells Visitor & Convention Bureau lists the larger indoor water parks.

 Dining: Many restaurants are in the Lake Delton area, close to the Wilderness, Kalahari and Great Wolf.